Login to Internet banking

 How to calculate the profit from the deposit?

-We place deposits in order to receive additional income.
-That is why we look for high rates on deposits and the best offers on the market, because the size of the interest rate on the deposit directly affects the size of our income, so it is often a decisive factor when choosing a deposit program.
-In this article, we will consider exactly how the interest on the deposit is calculated, how much tax is withheld from it, how to calculate the profit from the deposit that you will receive, and how the deposit calculator will help with this.
+We place deposits to earn additional income.
+That's why we look for high interest rates and the best offers on the market, as the deposit interest rate directly affects our income.
+This often becomes a decisive factor when choosing a deposit program.
+In this article, we will discuss how deposit interest is calculated, how taxes are deduced, how to calculate the net profit from your deposit, and how the deposit calculator can help.

-The profit from the deposit depends on the number of days in the month
+The deposit profit depends on the number of days in the month

-Please note that if you placed funds on a deposit or replenished it already after the end of the bank's operating hours, for example, on Friday at 19:00, then interest on this amount will start accruing to you only from Tuesday.
+Please note that if you deposit funds after the end of the bank's operating hours, for example, on Friday at 19:00, interest will start accruing only from Tuesday.

-The procedure for calculating interest and its subsequent payment can be found on the bank's website in the Public offer for private individuals section.
+The procedure for calculating and paying interest can be found on the bank's website in the Public offer for individuals section.

 Due to the fact that interest is calculated for each day, and a month can have 30, 31, 28 or 29 days, the amount of interest on the deposit will be different each month.